 When you change the format of existing text, any new characters you type immediately after that text automatically assume the formatting characteristics you have applied.

-panel of the 'Document-Edit' ribbon bar. --
+Ribbon Highlight the text to which to apply the format, then select options from the 'Font' panel of the 'Document-Edit' ribbon bar.

 Text formatting options